whattheget/abab/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/AtTheZenith/LunarVape/main/loader.lua", true))()
 ```

-3. Wait until a notification appears indicating Lunar Vale has loaded.
+3. Wait until a notification appears indicating Lunar Vape has loaded.
--# The game may freeze due to a bad executor, wait 1-2 minutes as the script downloads all of the data and icons.
+(The game may freeze due to a bad executor, wait 1-2 minutes as the script downloads all of the data and icons.)

 ## Possible Issues
 Half of the time its usually the scripting utility at fault, please make sure the utility meets certain quality standards such as.